Numerical RTA - Technical Description

 There must always be a case that's infinite acting.
 The size of that model is dynamically set to be \(L_w\) = max(500, 60 + 50 * last_production_day^0.35).

-5. Number and Relative Sizes of Type Curves
+5. Time-stepping, number and relative Sizes of Type Curves

 You can pick between running 5 and 10 type curves.
 Each type curve represents an individual numerical simulation run, with its associated pore volume.
 In other words, it dictates if you'll see 5 or 10 stems (in addition to the actual production data) in the different Numerical RTA plots.
 The smaller option (e.g. "5 smaller models") divides the \(L_w\) in the template model by 2.
 The larger option (e.g. "5 larger models") multiplies all the \(L_w\) in the template model by 2.